C. T. C. de Crespigny: Family

 The family were of the French nobility, descending from Claude Champion de Crespigny, Sieur de Crespigny, whose three sons became free denizens of England by Act of Parliament, passed 5 March 1690.

-Sir Constantine de Crespigny married Beatrix Hughes (23 April 1884 – 11 November 1943) on 11 September 1906 at Beaufort, Victoria.
+Sir Constantine de Crespigny married Beatrix Hughes (1884 – 1943) in 1906 at Beaufort, Victoria.
 She was a noted worker for MBHA and other charities.
 They had two sons and two daughters.